KasibAbel9/ledger/README.md

 ## Credits

-Built by [Kasib Ahmed](https://github.com/KasibAbel9) with a friend, as a personal project.
+Built by [Kasib Ahmed](https://github.com/KasibAbel9), as a personal project.
 Not affiliated with any company; shared for friends and anyone who finds it useful.